christytan/ords-apex-dbcs/exacs-QA/APEX.md

 - An Oracle Cloud Infrastructure account

 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
-Refer to [Lab4](ConfigureDevClient.md)
+Refer to **Lab 4**

 - A pre-provisioned Exadata Cloud Service Database instance.
-Refer to [Lab 3](ProvisionDatabase.md)
+Refer to **Lab 3**

 **You are all set, let's begin!**